-This week, we began a series of five Finance 4335 class meetings (scheduled for September 8 – 22) devoted to decision-making under risk and uncertainty.
-We shall study how to measure risk, model consumer and investor risk preferences, and explore implications for the pricing and management of risk.
-We will focus especially on the concept of risk aversion.
+This week, we completed the first two of a series of five Finance 4335 class meetings (scheduled for September 7-21) devoted to decision-making under risk and uncertainty.
+Our focus is on measuring risk, modeling consumer and investor risk preferences, and exploring implications for the pricing and management of risk.
+We focus especially on the concept of risk aversion.
 Other things equal, risk averse decision-makers prefer less risk to more risk.
 Risk aversion helps to explain some very basic facts of human behavior; e.g., why investors diversify, why consumers purchase insurance, etc.

-A few years ago, The Economist published a particularly interesting article about various behavioral determinants of risk aversion, entitled “Risk off: Why some people are more cautious with their finances than others”.
-Here are some key takeaways from this article:
+Several years ago, The Economist published a particularly interesting article about various behavioral determinants of risk aversion, entitled “Risk off: Why some people are more cautious with their finances than others”.
+Here are some key takeaways from this (somewhat dated, but still quite timely) article:

 - Genetics explains a third of the difference in risk-taking; e.g., a Swedish study of twins finds that identical twins had “… a closer propensity to invest in shares” than fraternal ones.